benjaminsainz/f1-ecac/README.md

 ``runs`` (default = 10): independent runs of the algorithm.
 ``y`` (default = None): one-dimensional array with the ground truth cluster labels if available.
 ``log_file`` (default = False): creates a csv file with the fitness value of the best individual per generation.
-``evolutionary_plot`` (default = False): creates multiple jpg files with scatter plots of the first two columns from the dataset and their cluster membership.
+``evolutionary_plot`` (default = False): creates multiple .jpg files with scatter plots of the first two columns from the dataset and their cluster membership.

 ### Optional data retrieval function
 An additional data retrieval function is included for easy access and generation of the parameters X, clusters and data along with multiple datasets ready to be clustered, which can be used as a reference for preparing your data.
 The function will use the datasets included in the path ``/data`` and returns the data string, the X features, and the dataset's number of reference classes (n_clusters).
 The only parameter for this function is a string with a dataset name from the options.
 To run it on Python and get the information of the *wine* dataset, run these commands in the interface.